NJBLAGA/NathanBlaga_T2A2/README.md

 The above image depicts and updated ERD of Workout Jungle.
 See the model relationships section above for the associations between each entity.

-**Admin/User Relations Relations:**
+**Admin/User Relations:**

-The users table has a admin boolean set to default, when set to true, Workout Jungle associates that user account to have the role of admin.
+The users table has an admin boolean set to default, when set to true, Workout Jungle associates that user account to have the role of admin.
 The admins table has a foreign key of email which relates a user to the admin table by their email.
 This relation was established by devise.

 **Messages Relations:**